-In addition to all the other days of leave, a District employee who is physically assaulted during the performance of regular duties is entitled to the number of days of leave necessary to recuperate from physical injuries sustained as a result of the assault.
-The leave shall be paid as set forth below in COORDINATION WITH WORKERS' COMPENSATION BENEFITS.
+A District employee who is physically assaulted during the performance of regular duties is entitled to the number of days of leave necessary to recuperate from physical injuries sustained as a result of the assault.
+The leave shall be paid in coordination with Workers' Compensation Benefits.
+An incident involving an assault is a work-related injury and should be immediately reported to the employee's supervisor.
+[See CRE(LOCAL)]